MagicalTux/goro/README.md

 ## Why?

 That's a good question.
 PHP is a nice language but is having trouble keeping up with modern languages.
-This implementation, while far from finished, as purpose to allow a few things from within PHP:
+This implementation, while far from finished, is trying to make a number of things possible:

 * Usage of goroutines, go channels, etc from within PHP
 * Better caching of compiled code by allowing sharing of compiled or live objects (classes, objects, etc) between running PHP scripts